 Hello and welcome!
 I am a political scientist who studies non-democratic politics, with a particular focus on electoral manipulation in authoritarian and hybrid regimes.
 My geographic area of expertise is Russia and the post-communist world.
-I received my PhD from the University of North Carolina – Chapel Hill in May 2019; I am currently a post-doctoral fellow at the Center for Russia, East Europe, and Central Asia at the University of Wisconsin – Madison, and am currently an assistant professor at Oklahoma State University.
+I received my PhD from the University of North Carolina – Chapel Hill in May 2019; I held a post-doctoral fellowship at the Center for Russia, East Europe, and Central Asia at the University of Wisconsin – Madison, and am currently an assistant professor at Oklahoma State University.

 I use multiple tools in my research, including statistical analysis, methods for causal inference (such as regression-discontinuity designs and pre-processing techniques), field interviews, archival study, and survey-experimental research.
-My work has been published in the American Political Science Review, Electoral Studies, Democratization, and Government and Opposition; a Russia-focused paper drawn from my dissertation is forthcoming at Europe-Asia Studies.
-In 2016, I was selected to join UNC’s Royster Society of Fellows, a competitive, interdisciplinary program which honors a small number of graduate students for the significance of their dissertation research.
+My work has been published in the American Political Science Review, Electoral Studies, Democratization, and Government and Opposition, Europe-Asia Studies, and Russian Politics.
 For more information, my CV is available here.

 The most common form of authoritarianism in the modern world is authoritarianism with elections.
 Elections in these hybrid, or electoral authoritarian, regimes have been shown to have a variety of stabilizing effects for incumbents, even as organized opposition contestation poses some risks.
 My research investigates how authoritarian leaders attempt to manage these risks through electoral manipulation.
 In particular, my dissertation addresses two interrelated questions: why are some elections manipulated more severely than others, and why do the techniques used to tamper with elections vary across space and over time?